 - kidney stones and prostate stones

-- tearing of the Achilles tendon
+- tearing of your Achilles tendon

-- calcification of the coronary arteries
+- hardening of your coronary arteries

 - kidney and prostate stones

 Some of these complications can be delayed with regular checkups.
 Your doctor will want to monitor you regularly.
 Tests to monitor the progress of your condition might include: